Feng-Research/SGM-PINN/README.md

 	- `pip install julia`
 	- `pip install hnswlib`
 8. Copy the contents of sgm-modulus to /modulus/modulus `cp -r /sgm-modulus/* /modulus/modulus/` or run `. /sgm-modulus/load-SGM-PINN-SPADE.sh`
+9. Due to a bug with PyJulia and multiprocessing, sometimes errors will be thrown at the end of training.
+This will be updated in a future release by implementing all code in python, but does not affect results.

 For convenience a script 'dEnter' is included to enter the most recently started container.